-Those who expect to receive the master's degree should make clear their intentions to their advisors.
-A student who completes requirements for the degree at the conclusion of either summer session will be awarded the degree in August of that year; the student must submit a graduation petition online at www.widener.edu/registrar by March 1.
-A student who completes requirements for the degree at the conclusion of the fall semester will be awarded the degree in December of that year; the student must submit a graduation petition online at www.widener.edu/registrar by July 1.
-A student who completes requirements for the degree at the conclusion of the spring semester will be awarded the degree in May of that year; the student must submit a graduation petition online at www. widener.edu/registrar by November 1 of the previous year.
+Those who expect to receive a graduate degree should make clear their intentions to their advisors.
+A student who completes requirements for the degree at the conclusion of either summer session will be awarded the degree in August of that year; the student must submit a graduation petition online via CampusCruiser by March 1.
+A student who completes requirements for the degree at the conclusion of the fall semester will be awarded the degree in December of that year; the student must submit a graduation petition online via CampusCruiser by July 1.
+A student who completes requirements for the degree at the conclusion of the spring semester will be awarded the degree in May of that year; the student must submit a graduation petition online via CampusCruiser by November 1 of the previous year.
 The university holds only one formal commencement in the spring to which August, December, and May graduates are invited.